turnkeylinux-apps/zoneminder/README.rst

 ZoneMinder - Video Surveillance
 ==============================

-A full-featured, open source, state-of-the-art video surveillance software system.
+ZoneMinder_ is a full-featured, open source, state-of-the-art video surveillance software system.
 Monitor your home, office, or wherever you want.
 Using off the shelf hardware with any camera, you can design a system as large or as small as you need.

 ZoneMinder appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port